jenmyers/Jenmyers.net/_posts/2025-01-14-favorite-horror-films-of-2024.md

 <h3><a href="https://letterboxd.com/film/nosferatu-2024/"><em>Nosferatu</em></a></h3>

 What can I say.
 I dug it.
-(Actually, [I can say a lot about it and I did](https://quietlittlehorrors.com/episode-06-01-nosferatu-2024/).
+(Actually, [I can say a lot about it and I did](https://quietlittlehorrors.com/episode-06-01-nosferatu-2024/).)

 <h3><a href="https://letterboxd.com/film/longlegs/"><em>Longlegs</em></a></h3>

 I've long been on record as an Oz Perkins fan and this felt like a natural continuation of his style and themes.
-Horror film as personal demon exacavation.
+Horror film as personal demon excavation.
 That might be just what it's for.

 <h3><a href="https://letterboxd.com/film/exhuma/"><em>Exhuma</em></a></h3>